ndf-zz/tiny-v1/README.md

 ## Outputs

-Tiny has two output ports with a total of 13 buffered ports.
+Tiny has two output ports with a total of 13 buffered outputs.
-Each output port is suitable for inductive loads (eg relay, motor, light) and can source up to 500mA.
+Each output is suitable for inductive loads (eg relay, motor, light) and can source up to 500mA.

-Port A provides 5 output ports which can be scheduled to be set when the internal clock matches a specific 32 bit value.
+Port A provides 5 outputs which can be scheduled to be set when the internal clock matches a specific 32 bit value.

-Port B provides 8 programmable output ports.
+Port B provides 8 programmable outputs.

-If port A is manually set, any pending schedule will be cancelled.
+If Port A is manually set, any pending schedule will be cancelled.

 ## Protocol